jfcloutier/karma_system/design_notes/plans.md

 * A CA selects either a received intent it can help realize, or a self-assigned goal it intends to realize
   * The CA allocates an amount to time in which to try to realize the received intent or the self-assigned goal
   * If a self-assigned goal is selected
-    * The CA builds/reuses an affordance to realize it and emits an intent with the affordance directives and a priority
+    * The CA builds/reuses a plan to realize it and emits an intent with the plan directives and a priority
     * It messages the parents that sent intents that the intended goals can not be actuated
   * If a received intent is selected
     * For each goal matching an experience it holds
-      * It builds/reuses an affordance and emits an intent
+      * It builds/reuses a plan and emits an intent
     * The child CA tells the intending parent CA that what goals it can actuate
 * When the intending CA hears from all child CAs about all actualizable goals in the intent it emitted
   * If any intended goal can not be actuated by any child CA, then the intent can not be realized
     * The CA emits that the intent completed in failure
-    * The CA looks for an alternative affordance unless time allotted is expired
+    * The CA looks for an alternative plan unless time allotted is expired
   * If all intended goals can be actuated
     * For each such goal
       * The CA select one child CA who can actuate and tells it to ready actuation